kaaproject/kaa-rfcs/0002-kaa-protocol/README.md

 - "0".
 - "" (empty).
 (This leads to paths like this: `kaa/<application_token>//<extension_token>`. `//` part looks confusing, so users may consider it as a mistake and "normalize" it to `/`.)

-Though this solution works, it requires user to take this fact into accoung while developing clients.
-It can be inconvenient -- no one likes to deal with things which are not used.
+Though this solution works, it requires the user to take this fact into account, while developing clients.
+That may be inconvenient -- no one likes to deal with things which are not used.

 `<extension_token>/<endpoint_token>` handles no-endpoint extensions better; the client can omit an endpoint token from the resource path as the extension knows whether the token is required or not.